 That much is true; however, it’s impossible to do our job effectively without the right tools.

-That’s why savvy marketing teams should be strategic and thoughtful about how they build their marketing technology stacks.
+That’s why savvy marketing teams should be strategic and thoughtful about how they build their marketing technology stacks, especially those who use account based marketing.
 And such technology will only grow in importance as data becomes more critical to marketers.

-You can easily ensure that you’re well-equipped to work effectively and efficiently to tackle tough challenges by aligning the right technologies and tools with each step in your marketing process.
+You can easily ensure that you’re well-equipped to work effectively and efficiently to tackle tough challenges by aligning the right technologies and tools with each step in your marketing process and account based marketing.